Introduction

 - President Nayib Armando BUKELE Ortez (since 1 June 2019)

-- president and vice president directly elected on the same ballot by absolute majority popular vote in 2 rounds if needed for a single 5-year term; election last held on 4 February 2024 (next to be held in 2029)
+- president and vice president directly elected on the same ballot by absolute-majority popular vote for a 6-year term (no term limits)

 - President Nayib Armando BUKELE Ortez (since 1 June 2019)